 ACC 201 Financial Accounting 4

 ACC 202 Managerial Accounting 4

+BUS 205 Business Law 4

 BUS 303 Business Communication 4

 BUS 401 International Business 4

-BUS 499 BSBA Integrative Project 4

 ETH 301 Business Ethics 4

 FIN 301 Principles of Finance 4

 ITM 301 Principles of Information Systems in Business and Organizations 4

 MGT 301 Principles of Management 4

 MGT 302 Organizational Behavior and Teamwork 4

 MKT 301 Principles of Marketing 4

+Strategic Management 4

+Introduction to Operations Management 4

+Special Instructions

+Strategic Management may not be taken until all other core courses heen successfully completed.
+A minimum grade of "C" is required in MGT 499 to meet graduation requirements. iave

+Learning Outcomes

+effective communication skills in a business environment.

+act results oriented and academic research to analyze practical contract rems and issues. nanagement

+s the ethical implications of contract decisions and actions.

+contract management systems, models, and concepts to guide analysis cons. of problems and

+chnology to gather and analyze data and information.

+data driven analysis in making contracting decisions.

+Core Courses (8 Semester Hours)

+Fundamentals of Contract Management/Administration 4

+Capstone Course in Contract Management 4

+Elective Courses (8 Semester Hours)

+rses from the following:

+Negotiation, Pricing and Conflict Resolution 4

+4

+Fundamentals of Purchasing and Purchase Management 4

+Special Instructions

+Capstone Contract Management may not be taken until all other

+concentration courses have been successfully completed

+wer Division Program Requirements

+Microeconomics 4

+Macroeconomics 4

+Basic Statistics 4

-Л MGT 499 Strategic Management 4 OPM 300 Introduction to Operations Management 4 Program Core Special Instructions MGT 499 Strategic Management should not be taken until all other core courses have been successfully completed.
-BUS 499 BSBA Integrative Project (Capstone) must be taken in final session, and not concurrently with MGT499.
-A minimum grade of "C" is required in BUS 499 to meet graduation requirements.
-Concentration Learning Outcomes Apply effective communication skills in a business environment. ct results oriented and academic research to analyze practical contract manage ms and issues. ment Assess the ethical implications of contract decisions and actions.
-Apply of situation contract management systems, models, and concepts to guide analysis of probl ons. ems and Use te chnology to gather and analyze data and information.
-Utilize data driven analysis in making contracting decisions.
-Required Conc entration Core Courses (16 Semester Credit Hours) CMG 301 Fundamentals of Contract Management/Administration 4 CMG 490 Capstone Course in Contract Management 4 Concentration Core Courses Select two cou rses from the following: BUS 205 Business Law 4 CMG 302 Negotiation, Pricing and Conflict Resolution 4 CMG 401 Government Contracting Principles 4 CMG 402 Fundamentals of Purchasing and Purchase Management 4 Special Instructions CMG 490 Capstone Contract Management may not be taken until all other concentration courses have been successfully completed Additional Lov ver Division Program Requirements ECO 201 Microeconomics 4 ECO 202 Macroeconomics 4 MAT 201 Basic Statistics 4 Electives Varies based o n total transfer credits
+Introduction to Operations Management Special Instructions Strategic Management may not be taken until all other core courses he been successfully completed.
+A minimum grade of "C" is required in MGT 499 to meet graduation requirements.
+I Learning Outcomes effective communication skills in a business environment.
+Ict results oriented and academic research to analyze practical contract rems and issues.
+In the ethical implications of contract decisions and actions.
+Contract management systems, models, and concepts to guide analysis cons.
+Chnology to gather and analyze data and information. data driven analysis in making contracting decisions.
+Core Courses (8 Semester Hours) Fundamentals of Contract Management/Administration Capstone Course in Contract Management Elective Courses (8 Semester Hours) Insess from the following: Negotiation, Pricing and Conflict Resolution Government Contracting Principles Fundamentals of Purchasing and Purchase Management Special Instructions Capstone Contract Management may not be taken until all other concentration courses have been successfully completed wer Division Program Requirements Microeconomics Macroeconomics